bdkinc/knex-ibmi/README.md

     .from("table")
     .stream({ fetchSize: 1 }); // optional, fetchSize defaults to 1

+  // use an objectMode transformer const transform = new Transform({
+    objectMode: true,
+    transform(
+      chunk: any,
+      encoding: BufferEncoding,
+      callback: TransformCallback,
+    ) {
+      // chunk will be an array of objects
+      // the length of the array is the chunk size console.log(chunk);
+      callback(null, chunk);
+    },
+  });

+  // pipe through the transformer data.pipe(transform);

+  await finished(data); // db queries are promises, we need to wait until resolved

-  for await (const record of data) {
+  // or we can iterate through each record one at a time (fetchSize has no effect) for await (const record of data) {
-    // returns an array of objects, length of array is determined by fetchSize console.log(record);
+    console.log(record);
   }
 } catch (err) {